solana-labs/solana/docs/src/transaction_fees.md

 The prioritization fee is calculated by multiplying the requested maximum _compute units_ by the compute-unit price (specified in increments of 0.000001 lamports per compute unit) rounded up to the nearest lamport.

 You can read more about the [compute budget instruction](./developing/programming-model/runtime.md#compute-budget) here.

+## Fee Collection

+Transactions are required to have at least one account which has signed the transaction and is writable.
+Writable signer accounts are serialized first in the list of transaction accounts and the first of these accounts is always used as the "fee payer".

+Before any transaction instructions are processed, the fee payer account balance will be deducted to pay for transaction fees.
+If the fee payer balance is not sufficient to cover transaction fees, the transaction will be dropped by the cluster.
+If the balance was sufficient, the fees will be deducted whether the transaction is processed successfully or not.
+In fact, if any of the transaction instructions return an error or violate runtime restrictions, all account changes _except_ the transaction fee deduction will be rolled back.

+## Fee Distribution

+Transaction fees are partially burned and the remaining fees are collected by the validator that produced the block that the corresponding transactions were included in.
+The transaction fee burn rate was initialized as 50% when inflation rewards were enabled at the beginning of 2021 and has not changed so far.
+These fees incentivize a validator to process as many transactions as possible during its slots in the leader schedule.
+Collected fees are deposited in the validator's account (listed in the leader schedule for the current slot) after processing all of the transactions included in a block.